laalaguer/video-duplicate-finder/README.md

 # A Word on Tkinter

-Tkinter is included with most standard Linux, Microsoft Windows and macOS installs of Python, if your distribution doesn't have it you need to install it.
+Tkinter is included with most standard installs of Python on Linux, Microsoft Windows and macOS, if your distribution doesn't have it you need to install it.

 You can either run: